... Coaching Shared Knowledge Dismiss

 In the last few years more and more teams are playing with back 3 either with 2 forwards (3-5-2) or 3 in front (3-4-3) or even some other variations that creates more depth depending on the quality of a team’s players (3-4-1-2, 3-1-4-2 etc).
 Inter Milan’s Antonio Conte has made a name for himself by operating with that system.

 It worked in the Premier League with Chelsea as he claimed the title in 2017.
 Inter Milan is not the only team in Italy using a playing with back 3 formation.
-Atalanta is another team using the specific formation with great success.
+Atalanta from Serie A is another team using the specific formation with great success.

 The 3-5-2 is an extremely versatile formation.
-It modifies itself throughout the course of a game forming a powerful defense and offense.
+It modifies itself during a game forming a powerful defense and offense.
 Depending on the ball position and the players the back line can be 3, 4 or 5.

 The keys to a successful 3-5-2 formation are a dominant and cohesive trio of center backs, versatile players to play on the outside of the midfield, and a pair of dynamic strikers.
-The best professional example of a team that uses the 3-5-2 is Juventus, one of the top Italian teams in Europe.
+The best professional example of a team that used the 3-5-2 was Juventus during 2011 – 2014 and Inter Milan 2019 – 2021, where they were considered one of the top Italian teams in Europe.
+The common reference is that Antonio Conte was the coach in these two eras.

 Communication between the three Center Backs is essential.
 In most cases, the three central defenders need to move as a unit.
 The trio must be aware of how much space is between them and they must maintain a linear shape to prevent attackers from making runs behind them.
 However in counter attacking situations if an opposing attacker cuts inside the closest Center Back must quickly realize this and pressure the ball while the other two cover the space behind him.